artsy/artsy.github.io/_posts/2020-08-11-relay-pagingation-containers-demystified.markdown

 So what are these two functions?
 Let's return to the docs:

-- `getFragmentVariables` is used when re-rendering the component, to retrieve the previously-fetch GraphQL response for a certain set of variables.
+- `getFragmentVariables` is used when re-rendering the component, to retrieve the previously-fetched GraphQL response for a certain set of variables.
 - `getVariables` is used when actually fetching another page, and its return value is given to the `query`.